Design Philosophy

 │ │

-Why: Real-time multiplayer games produce thousands of events per second.
-Blockchain cannot process this without ruining the player experience.
-The only events that benefit from immutability and trustlessness are economic outcomes — who won, who gets paid, what was created.
+Real-time multiplayer games produce thousands of events per second.
+A blockchain cannot process this without destroying the player experience.
+The only events that genuinely benefit from immutability are economic outcomes — who gets paid, what was created, what moved between chains.

 1. Server Authority, Blockchain Settlement